h2non/imaginary/README.md

 **Recommended resources**

-- 1GB of RAM (up to 2GB for a high-load service)
+- 512MB of RAM is usually enough.
+Up to 2GB for high-load HTTP services

 ## Supported image operations